-The soloists were quite good even though they had some warm up issues.
-Ms. Rottsolk really improve over her performance and she was startling at the end.
-Only Mr. Daniels, the countertenor had some difficulty through out.
+The soloists were quite good even though they had some warm-up issues.
+Ms. Rottsolk really improves over her performance and she was startling at the end.
+Only Mr. Daniels, the countertenor had some difficulty throughout.
 He was challenged particularly in the lower parts of his range.
-It is difficult for countertenors also because at time, if they are not careful, their performances can approach sounding (and acting) a bit like "Annie" on Broadway.
+It is difficult for countertenors also because at times, if they are not careful, their performances can approach sounding (and acting) a bit like "Annie" on Broadway.
 Nevertheless, these soloists should have made Mr. Handle proud.

 But, this indeed was a wonderful performance.
 ABO music director Julie Andrijeski never fails to hit a home run with her group.The standing-room-only crowd was hearty in its applause.